chrischow/agamotto/docs/user_guide/scan.md

 WIP
 {: .label .label-yellow}

-This scan is a work in progress.
-It is automatically run when you launch scans on tickers that **agamotto** does not have metadata on, but can manually run as well.
+This scan primarily supports the other scans.
+It is automatically run when you launch scans on tickers that **agamotto** does not have metadata on, but can be run manually as well.
 The output is information on specific companies and their stock price movement statistics.

 <p align="center">
     <img src="https://raw.githubusercontent.com/chrischow/agamotto/main/screenshots/scan-stock-metadata.jpg" width="400">
 </p>

-> **Future Work:** Add dedicated stock page and more info on the stock.
+> **Future Work:** Consider removing this. **agamotto** is for *option* selection, not for stock selection.